What is a qualifying event?

 How do I know if I need a group health plan or an individual plan?

 If you are an employee at an office that does not offer health coverage, you probably need an individual health plan.
 The Affordable Care Act includes a mandate for most individuals to have health insurance or potentially pay a penalty for noncompliance.
-For 2016 and beyond the noncompliance penalty is $695 per uninsured person or 2.5 percent of household income over the filing threshold.

 What are the laws/rules concerning keeping adult children (over the age of 21) on a family policy?